jbsolomon/light-cells/README.md

 A Cell is a small bundle of related functionality.
 For example, [`cell_sdl`](cell_sdl.h) contains SDL2 helpers for Light.

+So far, all Cells are ANSI C89 compatible.
+In the future, some Cells might offer support for libraries which require C99.
+All Cells will always work with Windows (MSVC), so no unsupported C standard will ever be required.
+Cells which require C99 will clearly say so.

 ## Using Light Cells in your project

 Like Light, Cells can be used in your project by direct inclusion, as a